One in a series of reflections on growing up in small town America in the 1950’s and 60’s

 Except for my own home.

 We watched all our neighbors go through the apparently delightful routine of putting up their holiday decorations and somehow miraculously squeezing huge green-needled trees through their doorways.
-But we didn’t participate in these community rituals.
+But we didn’t participate in any of these community rituals.
 And I wanted to know why.

 So I asked, “Mommy, why don’t we put up lights and get a big tree too?”
-My Mom, unprepared for such an incisive question blurted out by such a young child, said something to the effect, “We are different from them.
+My Mom, unprepared for such an incisive question blurted out by such a young child, paused and then said something to the effect, “We are different from them.
 We don’t believe in those things.”
 Then she went through a long (and hard for me to follow) explanation of the difference between us being Jewish and them being Christian.
 I didn’t really digest or understand most of it.
 We all lived next to each other, the kids all played with each other, and I didn’t notice any difference between us.
 I just felt heartbroken that we weren’t going to have lights and a tree like everyone else.

 After a few days of seeing me moping around with a downcast expression, my Mom wisely decided to do something about it.
-“Philip" (that’s what my Mom called me, rather than Phil, when she was really serious!), "we’re going to visit the neighbors’ houses and see their trees!”
+“Philip (that’s what my Mom called me, rather than Phil, when she was really serious!), we’re going to visit the neighbors’ houses and see their trees!”

 And immediately off we went.